Free Economy Shipping on orders over $100!!

 Does this sound familiar?
 It's late October, the leaves are changing and so is the weather.
 It's not long before your feet become perpetually cold.
 It’s only made worse by those beautiful wood and stone floors we love so much.
 Lets face it, the Fall and Winter, and who are we kidding, probably half of Spring are just COLD.
 If you have Raynauds or poor circulation, this time of year is pretty much just suffering.
 Great news!
 There is a solution!
 We have discovered the secret to keeping cold feet comfortable, here is the scoop:

 If you’ve been buying slippers made from synthetic materials, shearling lined, sherpa or even cotton you may be tempted to ignore slippers as a potential cure for your cold feed.
 But here's a fact: The best house shoes for cold feet are made of wool.
-Learn more about how to help cold feet
+Learn more about the benefits of natural wool slippers

 Why is wool the best house slipper for cold feet?
 Well there are some characteristics of wool that you may not know about.
 In our age of technical, synthetic fabrics many people are quick to disregard wool as being too scratchy, or too sweaty or even too traditional, but nothing could be further from the truth.
 Wool, you see, was the original performance fabric.